prettiest trees to plant

 Plant Trees in Your Yard Like a Pro with This Guide

-Create a beautiful landscape and plant these 6 kinds of trees that will support wildlife, contribute to the environment, and build a permanent food-producing sanctuary in your yard this year.
+Create a beautiful landscape and plant these six trees to support wildlife, contribute to the environment, and build a permanent food-producing sanctuary in your yard this year.

 This post is all about the six types of trees that you should plant in your yard this year.

 As the weather warms up and spring sets in, now’s the perfect time to plant fruit trees in your yard or garden!
-Whether you choose to grow them from seed or purchase them as saplings, these ten fruit trees will provide you with delicious, and natural summertime treats like apples, cherries, and lemons.
+Whether you grow them from seed or purchase them as saplings, these ten fruit trees will provide delicious and natural summertime treats like apples, cherries, and lemons.
 If you want to add these trees to your yard or garden but don’t know where to start, here are the six types of trees that we recommend to help you get started on this fun and rewarding project!

 Why You Should Plant Trees in Your Yard

-Trees have a powerful impact on everything from air quality to rainwater management and are essential members of any permaculture system.
+Trees powerfully impact everything from air quality to rainwater management and are essential to any permaculture system.
 In short, they make for a healthier environment.

-They provide a space for recreation and entertainment, including things like swings, tree houses, and trampolines.
+They provide a space for recreation and entertainment, including swings, tree houses, and trampolines.
 They also increase property value by creating unique curb appeal.

-More importantly, if you’re interested in sustainable living, keeping a few trees around can be incredibly beneficial to your health and well-being.
-Fruit-bearing trees are perfect because they require minimal effort on your part.
+More importantly, keeping a few trees around can benefit your health and well-being if you’re interested in sustainable living.
+Fruit-bearing trees are perfect because they require minimal effort.

 There are many reasons to get some fruit trees planted in your yard.
 Not only do they offer excellent shade, but some of them also produce delicious fruits!

-For example, apple and pear trees will give off fruit as a sustainable food source for many years to come.
+For example, apple and pear trees will give off fruit as a sustainable food source for many years.
 Peach trees produce enormous amounts of delicious peaches.

 The Permaculture Approach to Planting Trees

-Permaculture is a branch of ecological design and engineering which seeks to create self-sustaining human environments.
+Permaculture is a branch of ecological design and engineering that seeks to create self-sustaining human environments.
 It is a farming method that works in sync with nature.

 Gardeners who embrace permaculture focus on perennials—trees and shrubs.
 Fruit-bearing plants are some of the best choices for your backyard orchard.
 Hence, they provide a sustainable food source while improving soil quality and supporting local wildlife (especially pollinators).

-From apples and pears to peaches and plums, plenty of options are easy on space but big on productivity!
+From apples and pears to peaches and plums, many options are easy on space but big on productivity!

 Which Trees Should You Plant in Your Landscape?

-There are many different trees for your landscape, each bringing a different look and utility.
-When planning out which ones will be best for your space, consider what you want from them and how much time, money, and care they’ll require.
+There are many trees for your landscape, each bringing a different look and utility.
+When planning which will be best for your space, consider what you want from them and how much time, money, and care they’ll require.

 Types of Trees to Consider for Your Yard